Pterodactyl ultralight, Pterodactyl ultralight aircraft,

 I recently received a question from some low time pilots.
 They reported several instances where experienced pilots have jumped into their plane and flown away without doing a pre-flight inspection.
 They wondered if pre-flights are something worth doing, or if they are just exercises for student pilots?

-Of course most of the time the aircraft has sat, untouched, since its last flight.
-But an oil leak may have developed, or someone may have done some "hangar rash" to the plane.
 In some cases, a thief may have siphoned out all the fuel, except a few litres.
 That could be a surprise on take-off.
 Pilots have taken off with external control locks in place, or with concrete blocks tied to the tail.
 It is very important to do a complete pre-flight inspection before every flight.

 One of the most important times to do a careful pre-flight inspection is when the aircraft has been through maintenance or when it has just been reassembled after being transported.
 This story shows just how wrong things can go, for lack of a pre-flight inspection.

 The worst thing is that the same accident has been repeated more than once, always with the same fatal results.
 Even though this story involves a particular aircraft type, the Pterodactyl Ascender ultralight aircraft, the lesson learned is universal.

 These cartop transportable aircraft are often kept at home and then assembled prior to flight at the airport.
 There were original manufacturer's investigations following up the official investigations of several early 1980s accidents where a leading edge spar failed in flight, with no other aircraft components failing.
 In all cases the results were fatal.